 Where {Core} has been selected for this group of parameters, a default component split is adopted.
 The default component rates have been derived using an age-period-cohort model developed explicitly for this purpose.
-Further information on the methodology and resulting split is set out in Appendix A (section A.1.2) of the CMI_2009 User Guide; updated charts reflecting the addition of data for 2009 are contained in section 2 of CMI Working Paper 49.
+Further information on the methodology and resulting split is set out in Appendix A (section A.1.2) of the CMI 2009 User Guide; updated charts reflecting the revision and extension of the dataset to 2011 are contained in section 2 of CMI Working Paper 63.